 Federal Foreclosure Moratorium

-Properties with mortgages owned by Fannie Mae, Freddie Mac, US Department of Veterans Affair, US Department of Agriculture, US Department of Housing and Urban Development (HUD) or secured by FHA-insured Single-Family mortgages are subject to a moratorium on foreclosure until at least August 31st, 2020.
+Properties with mortgages owned by Fannie Mae, Freddie Mac, US Department of Veterans Affairs, US Department of Agriculture, US Department of Housing and Urban Development (HUD) or secured by FHA-insured Single-Family mortgages are subject to a moratorium on foreclosure until at least December 31st, 2020.

 For more information, go to:

-To find out the type of loan an individual has, visit:
+To find out the type of loan an individual has, visit official US Program,

 If an individual’s loans is not covered by the foreclosure moratoriums, access foreclosure prevention assistance at https://cnycn.org/covid-19-outbreak-homeowner-resources.